 In the case of larger business entities, unexpected deaths or incapacities can lead to disputes within boardrooms that result in a forced stock sale, contested mergers or acquisitions, or even dissolution of the business.
 Clearly, it is essential for any company in Cary to establish a comprehensive business succession plan with a dedicated attorney.

 Many business owners wonder what legal effect a business succession plan will have.
 Imagining a business succession plan similar to a will can be helpful.
 The company owner creates the plan with specific instructions concerning the future of the business.
 Like a will, courts grant these plans legal power during the probate process.

 Common topics that a business owner may address include:

-Having a clear and comprehensive business succession plan is vital to a person’s estate plan and their business practice.
+Having a clear and comprehensive business succession plan is vital to a proper estate plan and business practice.
 Without this document, a sudden death or injury could see a family company fall into chaos or even dissolve.
 A valid plan can provide clear instructions to board members and help family members or other heirs take on desired roles in the company.

-In other situations, people may use a business succession plan as a way to retire from their companies.
+In other situations, people may use a business succession plan to retire from their companies.
 These can take effect on a specified date, even if an owner is still physically or mentally able to run the company.

 To discuss these options, contact us today, and a North Carolina family estate planning lawyer at Cary Estate Planning can help to identify your goals and provide for the future of your family and company.